What raising funds and awareness means to me

 Handing out information to someone means, for me, giving a potential new member or a parent/child/adult a point of contact to get therapy or much-needed support with their stammering journey.
 Raising money and awareness of stammering is also an ongoing form of therapy for me.
 Talking to someone about stammering is, for me, desensitisation – an exercise in fear-reduction.

 Fundraising for any charity is a challenge, with so many other worthy causes vying for attention.
 Don't be put off and be persistent.
 The effort and rewards can impact on so many people's lives if you are.
 I would encourage anyone to fundraise for STAMMA.
 What great fun and positive experiences you will have!

-Update: John won a Third Sector award for Best Volunteer in 2020 for his volunteer work for BSA/STAMMA over the years.
+Update: John won a Third Sector award for Volunteer of the Year in 2020 for his volunteer work for BSA/STAMMA over the years.
 Many congratulations John, a thoroughly well deserved win!